rahil627/mind-of-rathewolf/README.md

 ### the mind of ra the wolf
 a digital form of of my philosophies: my mind.
 It started as a blog which was a sorta philosophical diary intended for the public, that i started when i was 15

-i have philosopher personality, and sometimes i express myself through writing, creating a life-llng philosophical diary.
+i have philosopher personality, and sometimes i express myself through writing, creating a life-long philosophical diary.

 i have my own unique thoughts, ideas, concepts.
 Those concepts build up to make my own language, or at least patterns ( a 'pattern language'?)
 Anyway, it's worth keeping my own view of the world in tact.
 - - -